As Canada's population ages, the country is facing a looming financial crisis that doesn't garner…

 Thing is, government-guaranteed student loan rates can be hard to beat.
 You will likely find that OSAP (guaranteed student loans) typically offer a lower interest rate than other bank loans.

 Even if you are successful at finding a lower interest rate, you need to be aware that the new debt will no longer be considered a student loan.
 This means:

 - You lose any student debt tax benefits you would otherwise be entitled to; and

 - You would not be eligible for the government’s Repayment Assistance Program (more on this below).

-To figure out whether you can get rid of your student debt through filing bankruptcy or a consumer proposal, you need to determine how old your student loans are, whether they are government-guaranteed student loans or private loans, and how much you can afford to pay back on those loans.
+Does a Consumer Proposal affect student loans like OSAP?
+To figure out whether you can get rid of your student debt through filing bankruptcy or a Consumer Proposal, you need to determine how old your student loans are, whether they are government-guaranteed student loans or private loans, and how much you can afford to pay back on those loans.